to HOME PAGE

 One Old Man's Atrial Fibrillation

-My story begins with:
+My story is:

 (1) After five days warning, a disabling weakness upon awakening.

 (2) The emergency ward, then in hospital January 27-28, 2016.

 (3) The discovery of atrial fibrillation, but no certainty as to the cause of my emergency.

 (4) After leaving the hospital an inflammation lab test (ESR and C/RP) showed high numbers.

 I suspect this was caused by an undetermined inflamation -- the cause of my problem.
 (I have this test regularly because of my GCA.)

 (5)Atrial flutter and, I suppose, atrial fibrillation (AFib) for three months.

 (6)Continued arrythym -- missed beats and premature beats through 2016.